Back to top

 Alternatives and Solutions

-For women weighing their options for treatment during menopause whilst also looking to prevent pregnancy, there are a number of safer alternatives that can effectively manage health concerns.
+For women weighing their options for treatment during menopause whilst also looking to prevent pregnancy in the menopause transition, there are a number of safer alternatives that can effectively manage health concerns.
 Options include:

-• Employing barrier methods such as condoms or opting for intrauterine devices (IUDs) for contraception in conjunction with hormone replacement therapy (HRT).
+• Employing non-hormonal methods of contraception.
+These include barrier methods such as condoms or the copper containing intrauterine device (IUDs) for contraception in conjunction with hormone replacement therapy (HRT).

 • Transitioning from a combined oral contracepive pill to a progesterone only pill (POP) and then take the POP alongside HRT.